UA Adult Focus

 - Assumes multiple life roles such as a parent, spouse/partner, employee, caregiver and student

-- Returns to school after four or more years of employment, homemaking, or other activity
+- Returns to school after two or more years of employment, homemaking, or other activity.
+Checklist.

 - Veteran of the armed services

 Any student, regardless of age, whose primary life roles and responsibilities exist independent of the University and take precedence over the role of student in times of crisis or stress is considered to be an adult student.

 What we offer you.

 - Pre-admission advising for new adult and veteran students

 - Primary resource and contact for returning students

 - Adult-oriented services, programs, and an online orientation

 - Prompt and accurate information, in-person and via electronic media